 During your first exchanges, you’ll want to start by introducing yourself and asking some of the standard questions: Where are you from?
 What’s your line of work?
 How long have you been studying English?

 To quickly find new, more interesting subjects, don’t hesitate to ask your interlocutor what they’d like to do in life and why they’ve decided to learn English.
-The point is to find some common interests in these first few exchanges that will allow you to have enriching conversations moving forward.
+The point is to find common interests in these first few exchanges that will allow you to have enriching conversations moving forward.

 5. Learn how to react even when you’re not sure how to respond